feltrisHD/sdl2_cube/README.md

 # How to Compile (linux)
 1. Download the src folder
 2. Go into the source folder
 3. Make sure you have SDL2 and SDL2_ttf installed!!
+(If not you can install it on Debian-based systems with: `sudo apt install libsdl2-dev libsdl2_ttf-dev`)
 4. open terminal in src
 5. type: `g++ main.cpp font.h -o sdl2_cube -lSDL2 -lSDL2_ttf`